stephengold/gold-tiles/trunk/README.txt

 helped me create this application:
  + Susan McKinley Ross for creating Qwirkle(TM) and MindWare for publishing it (http://www.mindware.com/p/Qwirkle/32016)
- + my sweetie Gale for her encouragement and understanding
+ + Gale Mead for her encouragement and understanding
  + Noah Picard for his advice on the user interface design
  + Skyler Burwell for testing Release 0.6
  + Julian Gold for testing various beta releases and for his